EricWVGG/sanity-nextjs-do-deploy/README.md

   // custom API endpoint
   apiEndpoint: '/api/deploy'
 }
-// note: these are the default values; all options are optional.
+// note: ^ these are the default values; all are optional.

 export default defineConfig({
   ...
   studio: {
     components: {
-      toolMenu: WrappedDeployTool(),
+      toolMenu: WrappedDeployTool(deployOptions),
     },
   },
 })